+Dispute Resolution Services

+Residential Tenancy Branch Office of Housing and Construction Standards

+DECISION

+Dispute Codes: MNSD FF

+Introduction

-Dispute Resolution Services Residential Tenancy Branch Office of Housing and Construction Standards DECISION Dispute Codes: MNSD FF Introduction This hearing dealt with an application by the tenant pursuant to the Residential Tenancy Act (the Act) for orders as follows: - a) An Order to return double the security deposit pursuant to Section 38; and - b) To recover the filing fee for this application.
+This hearing dealt with an application by the tenant pursuant to the Residential Tenancy Act (the Act) for orders as follows:

+- a) An Order to return double the security deposit pursuant to Section 38; and - b) To recover the filing fee for this application.

 SERVICE

-Both parties attended the hearing and the tenant provided evidence that they had served the landlord with the Application for Dispute Resolution by registered mail and by text with their forwarding address.
-The landlord agreed she had received them as stated.
+The tenant attended the hearing and left the conference briefly to obtain tracking information for registered mail.
+Then the landlord joined the conference and agreed he had been served with the Application for Dispute Resolution by registered mail.
 I find the documents were served pursuant to sections 88 and 89 of the Act for the purposes of this hearing.

 Issue(s) to be Decided:

-Has the tenant proved on the balance of probabilities that they are entitled to the return of double the security deposit according to section 38 of the Act and to recover their filing fee?
-Background and Evidence Both parties attended the hearing and were given opportunity to be heard, to present evidence and make submissions.
-The parties agreed that the tenant paid a security deposit of \$750 about October 2013 and agreed to rent the unit for \$1500 a month.
-The tenant vacated the unit in June 2014 and provided their forwarding address in writing (text) on June 30, 2014; the landlord said she did not recall the date of provision of the forwarding address but she had it to deliver her list of damages in July 2014.
-The tenant's deposit has never been returned and they gave no permission to retain any of it.
-The landlord said she retained the deposit for the tenant had caused damage to the unit.
-She provided evidence of a number of items damaged and costs incurred.
-She had not filed an Application to claim against the deposit and I advised her in the hearing how to do this within the two year time limit specified in the Act.
+Has the tenant proved on the balance of probabilities that she is entitled to the return of double the security deposit according to section 38 of the Act and to recover filing fees for this application?

+Background and Evidence

+Both parties attended the hearing and were given opportunity to be heard, to present evidence and make submissions.
+The tenant said she had paid a security deposit of \$460 in October 2013 (receipt provided) and agreed to rent the unit for \$920 a month.
+Later, she agreed the landlord could deduct \$40 from the deposit for rent owed.
+The tenant vacated the unit on January 31, 2015 and provided her forwarding address in writing on the Condition Inspection Report on January 31, 2015.
+The landlord agreed these facts were correct.
+The tenant's deposit has never been returned and she gave no permission to retain any of it.

+The landlord said he retained the deposit for the tenant had caused damage to the unit.
+He said he had not made an Application to claim against the deposit.
+I advised him in the hearing that he could do this within the two year time limit specified in the Act.
+However, he seemed to think that this would suspend this decision but I advised him that the tenant was entitled to her decision and a monetary order resulting from this proceeding.

+In evidence is the tenancy agreement, the condition inspection report, a receipt for the security deposit and proof of payment of the last month's rent.

 On the basis of the documentary and solemnly sworn evidence presented at the hearing, a decision has been reached.

 Analysis: